mlh123/BlogPostings/_posts/2021-02-16-ive-got-an-idea-do-you.md

 To those who don't, **buzz** off.

-Today's conversation of choice is generating an idea for your recipe book.
+Today's conversation of choice is generating an idea for your reci-**bee** book.

 Inspiration can turn up in the unlikeliest of places, from a simple walk through a meadow to being chased down a rickety old bridge by a lion.